The Department for Education’s five-part definition of British Values is:

 Mutual Respect

-Respect is embedded within our whole School Rules and Code of Conduct.
-The school has clear expectations of good behaviour and promotes students taking responsibility for their actions and behaviour, including the impact of negative actions on themselves and others.
-Our PSHE / PSHCE curriculum embodies values of mutual respect through units of learning such as relationships and being a responsible citizen.
+Respect is embedded within our whole school Rules and Code of Conduct.
+We set clear expectations for good behaviour and encourage students to take responsibility for their actions, understanding the impact of their choices on themselves and others.
+By acting with integrity, our students learn that true respect comes from honesty, accountability and fairness.
+This is reinforced through our PSHE/PSHCE curriculum, which explores the values of mutual respect in units such as relationships and being a responsible citizen.

 Examples within the curriculum: